1998–99 Seattle SuperSonics season: Aftermath

-Following the season, Schrempf signed as a free agent with the Portland Trail Blazers, while Hawkins was traded to the Chicago Bulls, Polynice signed with the Utah Jazz, and Ellis, Owens and MacLean were all traded to the Orlando Magic; however, all three players would never play for the Magic, as Ellis was traded to the Milwaukee Bucks, Owens was traded to the Philadelphia 76ers, and MacLean was dealt to the Houston Rockets in a three-team trade, but was released to free agency, and would later on sign with the Phoenix Suns near the end of the next season.
+Following the season, Schrempf signed as a free agent with the Portland Trail Blazers, while Hawkins was traded to the Chicago Bulls, and Polynice signed with the Utah Jazz.
+Meanwhile, Crotty signed with the Detroit Pistons, and Ellis, Owens and MacLean were all traded to the Orlando Magic on draft day.
+However, all three players would never play for the Magic, as Ellis was traded to the Milwaukee Bucks, Owens was traded to the Philadelphia 76ers, and MacLean was dealt to the Houston Rockets in a three-team trade, but was released to free agency, and would later on sign with the Phoenix Suns near the end of the following season.